Insolation

 1. Wien’s Displacement Law

 Wien's Displacement Law describes how the wavelength at which an object emits the most radiation is inversely related to its temperature.
-In simple terms, it states that the hotter an object is, the shorter the wavelength of its emitted radiation.
+In simple terms, it explains that when an object gets hotter, it emits radiation with shorter wavelengths.
 For example, the Sun has a surface temperature of around 5,500°C, causing it to emit most of its radiation in the visible and ultraviolet wavelengths.

 For Earth, Wien's law helps explain why the equatorial regions receive more solar radiation compared to higher latitudes.
 At the equator, sunlight strikes the Earth more directly (at a perpendicular angle), leading to higher levels of insolation.
-In contrast, at higher latitudes (closer to the poles), the Sun’s rays hit the surface at a shallower angle, spreading the energy over a larger area, which results in lower insolation.
+In contrast, at higher latitudes near the pole, the Sun’s rays hit the surface at a shallower angle, spreading the energy over a larger area, which results in lower insolation.

 2. Stefan-Boltzmann Law

-• E is the energy radiated per unit area.
+• E = the energy radiated per unit area.

-• is the absolute temperature of the object in Kelvin.
+• T = Absolute temperature of the object in Kelvin.

 Distribution of Insolation

-The distribution of solar radiation (insolation) is not uniform across the globe.
-It varies based on geographic location, time of year, and atmospheric conditions.
+• The distribution of solar radiation (insolation) is not uniform across the globe.
+It changes based on geographic location, time of year, and atmospheric conditions.
 Several factors influence how much sunlight reaches different areas of the Earth:

-1. Latitude: Areas closer to the equator receive more direct sunlight, while regions closer to the poles receive more diffuse sunlight.
+1. Latitude: Near the equator receives more direct sunlight, while regions closer to the poles receive more diffuse sunlight.

-2. Time of Year: Due to the Earth's axial tilt, regions experience seasonal changes in the angle of the Sun’s rays, affecting the amount of insolation received.
+2. Time of Year: Because of the Earth's axial tiltation, regions experience seasonal changes in the angle of the Sun’s rays, affecting the amount of insolation received.

 3. Atmospheric Conditions: The Earth's atmosphere absorbs, scatters, and reflects some of the solar radiation, meaning that areas with clearer skies receive more direct sunlight than areas with heavy cloud cover or pollution.